 Commercial fisheries groundfish staff are responsible for the research and management of groundfish species harvested in Central Region, which includes state waters of Cook Inlet and Prince William Sound (PWS) areas, as well as federal waters for lingcod, and black, deacon, and dark rockfishes.
 Within Central Region, groundfish species of primary interest include sablefish, Pacific cod, walleye pollock, lingcod, rockfishes, skates, sharks, and flatfishes.
-Management staff collect harvest data through commercial groundfish sampling, fishermen interviews, logbooks, and onboard observing.
+Management staff collect harvest data through commercial groundfish sampling, fisher interviews, logbooks, and onboard observing.
 Commercial harvest information (fish tickets) is processed in Homer for state and federal fisheries landings in Central Region ports.
 For some fisheries, logbooks are required, and data are collected and entered into local databases to provide additional information, including catch composition, catch per unit effort (CPUE), depth, and location data.
-Research staff produce relative abundance estimates from bottom trawl surveys conducted in Kachemak Bay and in the inside waters of PWS.
-Bottom trawl surveys in PWS are conducted by ADF&G research vessel R/V Solstice, which is based in the port of Cordova.
+Historically, Central Region research staff produce relative abundance estimates of groundfishes caught in bottom trawl surveys targeting Tanner crab in Kachemak Bay and in the inside waters of PWS.
+Bottom trawl surveys in Central Region are conducted by ADF&G research vessels the R/V Solstice and the R/V Pandalus.
+The Kachemak Bay and PWS trawl surveys were conducted within a consistent survey grid from 1990 to 2019.
+Due to a lack of funding, the Kachemak Bay survey has not been conducted since 2019.
+Due to emerging Tanner crab fisheries, the PWS trawl survey has not been conducted within the historical survey grid since 2019, and thus 2020 and 2021 survey results are not included in this report.
+The PWS historical survey grid will again be surveyed annually beginning in 2022 through funding from the Exxon Valdez Oil Spill Trustees Council.